oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 The following table gives our estimates for the various systems we tried this with along with an actual timing for Oscar (which makes use of Nemo.jl).

+In order to keep things simple, we did not actually construct the matrix (which takes perhaps twice as long), but simply tried to approximate how long a single q-series product would take and then multiplied by 4500.
+The timings are of course approximations, though for example, constructing the full matrix in memory takes about 20 minutes in Oscar.

 n = 11, m = 4 | SageMath | Mathematica | Magma | Oscar
 --------------|----------|-------------|-------|-------
 Puiseux       | ??       |             |       | 630s